codeclimate/codeclimate-rubocop/config/contents/style/global_std_stream.md

 reassign (possibly to redirect some stream) constants in Ruby, you'll get an interpreter warning if you do so.

+Additionally, `$stdout/$stderr/$stdin` can safely be accessed in a Ractor because they are ractor-local, while `STDOUT/STDERR/STDIN` will raise `Ractor::IsolationError`.

 ### Safety:

 Autocorrection is unsafe because `STDOUT` and `$stdout` may point to different